A lot of people have been asking me: “What did you do in Chiang Mai?” “Are you on holiday or what? Why does it take so long?” and blah blah blah.

 So I assume, if I’m allowed to work from home, I’m allowed to work from anywhere.
 The world (and money) is the limit.

 It’s relatively easy to find a place to live in Chiang Mai.
-Most hotel here offers weekly and monthly rate for those who prefer to stay for a long period of time.
+Most hotels here offer weekly and monthly rate for those who prefer to stay for a long period of time.
 It’s a lot cheaper than paying your accommodation fee daily.

-We lived in place called The Dome Residence (thanks for the recommendation, Adam & Susan!).
-And of course I did’t get my room cleaned everyday.
+We lived in a place called The Dome Residence (thanks for the recommendation, Adam & Susan!).
+And of course, I didn’t get my room cleaned every day.
 Mine was regularly cleaned once a week, but it’s still completely understandable.
 Plus, I didn’t have the free breakfast as well.
 This way, you can cut your costs and have more flexibility to explore the local breakfast spots.
 Win-win.

 At The Dome, it costs around THB 8000 – 15,000 per month (around Rp 3,200,000 – Rp 6,000,000), depending on the type of room you choose.
 If you travel with your friends, you might cut down your accommodation cost as well!

-There are two main well know area in Chiang Mai : The Old City and Nimman area.
+There is two main well know area in Chiang Mai: The Old City and Nimman area.

 Our hotel resides just a bit outside of Nimman area, but still reachable by 5-10 mins walk.
 And it’s 15 mins ride to the Old City.
 It’s a pretty strategic place, I think.

 Because it might get troublesome to travel from one place to another with a public transportation, we simply rent our own motorbikes.
 We chose the cheapest one and got it for THB 3000 / month.
 It’s relatively around Rp 1,200,000.

 We rent our bike from Bikky, simply because Adam & Susan told us so.
 Nah, that’s because they got their motorbikes from Bikky and because Bikky has one shop just at the other side of our hotel.
 It’s a lot easier for us.